 The whole surface of Venice measures 7,98 km² or 3,08 square miles.
 Yes, Venice is small.

 To be more precise, 2 km² belong to the Arsenal and are a military zone with limited access.
 The “public” surface in the city is barely 6 km²!

-The number of people who live on the island of Venice has fallen below 55.000 in October 2016.
+The number of people who live on the island of Venice dropped below 53.000 in February 2019.

-Even though Venice is so small, how could it become so rich and powerful?
+Venice was and is small.
+How did Venice become so rich and powerful?

 What is the Serenissima?

 “Serenissima” is one of the nicknames that was and is used to indicate the ancient “Republic of Venice,” which was known as “Serenissima Repubblica di Venezia.”